Skip to content

 Frequently Asked Questions

-Claude Haiku 4.5 costs $1 per million input tokens and $5 per million output tokens, making it Anthropic's most cost-efficient model — about a third the price of the mid-tier Sonnet line.
+It costs $1 per million input tokens and $5 per million output tokens, making it Anthropic's most cost-efficient model — about a third the price of the mid-tier Sonnet line.
 Prompt caching cuts up to 90% off repeated context, and batch processing takes another 50% off non-urgent jobs.

 Yes.
 It scores 73.3% on SWE-bench Verified, matching the previous flagship Claude Sonnet 4 on code generation, debugging, and refactoring, with full tool support for bash, code execution, and web search.
-For the hardest multi-hour agentic tasks, the larger Opus tier still holds a clear edge.
+For the hardest multi-hour agentic tasks, the Opus tier still holds a clear edge.

 Partly.
 It powers free-tier Claude.ai with premium-quality responses, so casual users get it at no cost.
 API usage, however, is paid at $1 per million input tokens and $5 per million output.
 Heavy or programmatic workloads always run through the paid Claude API rather than the free app.